 So Now What?

 So today we have a pandemic.
 It’s a bummer, for sure.
-But, as always, I am starting to hear stories of people helping people, people re-connecting with less distractions, people making the most of the forced distancing.
+But, as always, I am starting to hear stories of people figuring out how to stay positive…people helping people, people re-connecting with less distractions, people making the most of the forced distancing.
 I have also seen good ideas and solutions for various issues popping up and so on (yes, there are some negative stories of people hoarding supplies etc…but I am choosing not to dwell on that 🙂 ).

 I am noticing kindness when I have to go out, and humor...lots of humor (I hope you picked up on the play on words in the title?)!
 And beauty.
 For example, I saw a flock of tufted titmice in a tree in the parking lot today.
 It’s not a great video but it was very cool in person.
 They moved from one tree to another in that cool way flocks of birds have of flying together…